-Little Dewchurch Primary is very proud of its fantastic school council.
-In the last few years the Council has really grown in strength and confidence and has had some remarkable achievements.
-The School Council is run and led by the children supported by a member of staff, and takes an active role in making decisons and suggestions on behalf of the children in the school.
+Little Dewchurch Primary is very proud of its fantastic student voice team.
+In the last few years the team has really grown in strength and confidence and has had some remarkable achievements.
+The student voice team is run and led by the children supported by a member of staff, and takes an active role in making decisions and suggestions on behalf of the children in the school.

-On Thursday 29th March, the school council donned their flourescent tabards and ventured into the village on the hunt for rubbish.
+On Thursday 29th March 2022, the school council donned their flourescent tabards and ventured into the village on the hunt for rubbish.
 The Parish Hall car park, village green, playground and the roads in between were stripped of any litter.
 We gathered about three bin bags with a variety of wrappers, cans bottles and packets - we even found an old belt!
 Let's hope everyone tries to use the bin in the future.